opentox/loael-paper/loael.md

 $$ sim = \frac{|A \cap B|}{|A \cup B|} $$ {#eq:jaccard}

 A threshold of $sim > 0.1$ is used for the identification of neighbors for local QSAR models.
+A low similarity threshold has the advantage, that predictions can be made even in the absence of closely related structures, and that completely unrelated compounds are still not included as neighbors.
+As neighbor contributions are weighted by similarity in local QSAR models, neighbors with low similarity have also a low impact on the prediction result.

-Compounds with the same structure as the query structure are eliminated from the neighbors to obtain  unbiased predictions in the presence of duplicates.
+Compounds with the same structure as the query structure are automatically eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.

 ### Local QSAR models and predictions

 Only similar compounds (*neighbors*) above the threshold are used for local QSAR models.
 In this investigation we are using a weighted partial least squares regression (PLS) algorithm for the prediction of quantitative properties.
-First all fingerprint features with identical values across all neighbors are removed.
+First all uninformative fingerprints (i.e. features with identical values across all neighbors) are removed.
 The reamining set of features is used as descriptors for creating a local weighted PLS model with atom environments as descriptors and model similarities as weights.
 The `pls` method from the `caret` R package [@Kuhn08] is used for this purpose.
 Models are trained with the default `caret` settings, optimizing the number of PLS components by bootstrap resampling.

 Finally the local PLS model is applied to predict the activity of the query compound.
 The RMSE of bootstrapped model predictions is used to construct 95\%